International ecommerce

 That’s because different countries may have restrictions on how certain products can be sold and distributed in their local market.
 For example, the import of foie gras is banned in India, while Canada prohibits the sale of raw or unpasteurized milk.

-Separately, learn how to clear the local customs of your target markets.
-This is especially true if you need to get licenses or permits to import your products.
-Doing so can facilitate smooth customs clearance, and prevent your goods from getting stuck at the border – or even worse, being forfeited without compensation which can further ruin the experience of your potential customers.
+Getting to know specific local regulations can prevent your goods from getting stuck at the border – or even worse, being forfeited without compensation which can further ruin the experience of your potential customers.

 Another restriction that may arise in an international context is tax laws.
 The tax laws governing foreign currency may vary by nation.
 This will have an impact on the price of the items being sold, and if the additional tax is unclear to customers at the moment of sale, this might have a negative effect on their experience.